Last Updated on April 14, 2026 by Mat Diekhake

 - Age: Born November 13, 1979

-- Hometown: Queens, New York City, New York
+- Hometown: Queensbridge, New York

-- Weight: 260 lbs (118 kg)
+- Weight: 244 lbs (111 kg)

-- Shoe Size: 15 (US)
+- Shoe Size: 15 (U.S.)

-- Number: Wore #15, #23, #37, #91, and others during his career
+- Jersey Numbers: Wore #15, #23, #37, #91, and #96 at different points in his career

 - Position: Small Forward / Shooting Guard

-- College: St. John’s University (1997–1999)
+- St. John’s University (1997–1999)

-- Teams Played For:
+- Teams Played For

 - Chicago Bulls (1999–2002)